Growing Oregano In The Culinary Garden

-In ancient Greece, oregano directly translated to either “joy of the mountain” or “brightness of the mountain”, depending on who you ask.
+In ancient Greece, oregano directly translated to either “joy of the mountain” or “brightness of the mountain,” depending on who you ask.
 It is from the hilly Greek countryside that it’s believed to have sprung initially.
 And if you ask any gardener today what herbs they’re growing, it’s likely that they’re growing oregano among them.

 A perfect pairing to tomato dishes like pasta and pizza, oregano also plays well with olive oil, meat, and a whole host of other ingredients.
 It’s likely that easy companionship with other flavors that has brought this Mediterranean herb to the heights it enjoys today!

-Oregano growing offers you more than an unlimited supply of this pantry staple.
+Growing oregano offers you more than an unlimited supply of this pantry staple.
 It also is a beautiful foliage plant, occasionally used as a ground cover under other plants.
 Low-maintenance and hardy, this herb is perfect for even a novice gardener.

-Good Products For Growing Oregano:
+Good Products At Amazon For Growing Oregano:

 - Neem Bliss Cold-Pressed Neem Oil